StefanOncica/Backend-Northcoders-News/README.md

 Hosting link for Back-end: https://news-api-knls.onrender.com/api May take around 50sec load the page the first time.
 The first page renders a list of available endpoints which can be used to navigate the website.
-The pages are rendered in JSON format, I recommend using an Chrome - extension that improves readability, like "JSON Viewer".
+The pages are rendered in JSON format, I recommend using a Chrome - extension that improves readability, like "JSON Viewer".

 If you would like run this on your local machine please follow these steps: